-The purpose of this Chapter is to reduce gun deaths and injuries, while respecting constitutional rights, by providing a court procedure for concerned citizens and law enforcement to obtain an order temporarily restricting a person's access to firearms.
-The court orders authorized under this Chapter are intended to be limited to situations in which the person poses a significant danger of harming themselves or others by possessing a firearm and include 1 2 standards and safeguards to protect the rights of respondents and due process of law.
-3 "§ 50E-3.
-Definitions.
-4 The following definitions apply in this Chapter: 5 Extreme Risk Protection Order or ERPO. - An order granted under this (1) 6 Chapter, which includes a remedy authorized under G.S.
-50E-6.
-7 Family or household member. - Any of the following: (2) 8 A person related by blood, marriage, or adoption to the respondent. a.
-9 A person who is in a dating relationship, or has been in a dating b. relationship, with the respondent.
-For purposes of this 10 11 sub-subdivision, a dating relationship is one wherein the parties are romantically involved over time and on a continuous basis during the 12 13 course of the relationship, but is not any of the following: 14 1.
-A casual acquaintance.
-15 2.
-Ordinary fraternization between persons in a business or social 16 context.
-17 A dating relationship that ended more than one year before the 3. date the petitioner filed a petition for an ERPO under this 18 19 Chapter.
-20 A person who has a child in common with the respondent, regardless c.
-21 of whether the person has been married to the respondent or has lived 22 together with the respondent at any time.
-23 A domestic partner of the respondent. d.
-24 A person who has a biological or legal parent-child relationship with e.
-25 the respondent, including stepparents, stepchildren, grandparents, and 26 grandchildren.
-27 f.
-A person who is acting or has acted as the respondent's legal guardian.
-28 (3) Firearm. - Any weapon, including a starter gun, which will or is designed to 29 or may readily be converted to expel a projectile by the action of an explosive, 30 or its frame or receiver.
-31 "§ 50E-4.
+- The following definitions apply in this Chapter: - (1) Extreme Risk Protection Order or ERPO.
+An order granted under this Chapter, which includes a remedy authorized under G.S.
+50E-6. - (2) Family or household member.
+Any of the following: - A person related by blood, marriage, or adoption to the respondent. - b.
+A person who is in a dating relationship, or has been in a dating relationship, with the respondent.
+For purposes of this sub-subdivision, a dating relationship is one wherein the parties are romantically involved over time and on a continuous basis during the course of the relationship, but is not any of the following: - 1.
+A casual acquaintance. - 2.
+Ordinary fraternization between persons in a business or social context. - 3.
+A dating relationship that ended more than one year before the date the petitioner filed a petition for an ERPO under this Chapter. - c.
+A person who has a child in common with the respondent, regardless of whether the person has been married to the respondent or has lived together with the respondent at any time. - d.
+A domestic partner of the respondent. - e.
+A person who has a biological or legal parent-child relationship with the respondent, including stepparents, stepchildren, grandparents, and grandchildren. - f.
+A person who is acting or has acted as the respondent's legal guardian. - (3) Firearm.
+Any weapon, including a starter gun, which will or is designed to or may readily be converted to expel a projectile by the action of an explosive, or its frame or receiver.

+"§ 50E-4.
 Commencement of action.

-32 Petition. - Any of the following may file a verified petition in district court for an (a) 33 ERPO: 34 (1) A family or household member.
-35 (2) A current or former spouse or dating partner.
-36 (3) A law enforcement officer or agency.
-37 (4) A health care provider.
-38 Venue. - A petition for an ERPO is governed by G.S.
-1-82. (b) 39 Required Information in Petition. - A petition for an ERPO under this Chapter shall (c) 40 include all of the following: 41 An allegation that the respondent poses a danger of physical harm to self or (1) 42 others by having in his or her care, custody, possession, ownership, or control 43 a firearm.
-If the petitioner is seeking an ex parte ERPO, the petition shall 44 include an allegation that the respondent poses an imminent danger of physical 45 harm to self or others by having in his or her care, custody, possession, 46 ownership, or control a firearm.
-The allegation required under this subdivision 47 shall include facts to support the allegation.
-48 An identification, to the best of the petitioner's knowledge, of the number, (2) 49 types, and locations of firearms under the respondent's custody or control.
-50 An identification of any existing protection order under State law governing (3)
+- (a) Petition.
+Any of the following may file a verified petition in district court for an ERPO: - (1) A family or household member. - (2) A current or former spouse or dating partner. - (3) A law enforcement officer or agency. - (4) A health care provider. - (b) Venue.
+A petition for an ERPO is governed by G.S.
+1-82. - (c) Required Information in Petition.
+A petition for an ERPO under this Chapter shall include all of the following: - (1) An allegation that the respondent poses a danger of physical harm to self or others by having in his or her care, custody, possession, ownership, or control a firearm.
+If the petitioner is seeking an ex parte ERPO, the petition shall include an allegation that the respondent poses an imminent danger of physical harm to self or others by having in his or her care, custody, possession, ownership, or control a firearm.
+The allegation required under this subdivision shall include facts to support the allegation. - (2) An identification, to the best of the petitioner's knowledge, of the number, types, and locations of firearms under the respondent's custody or control. - (3) An identification of any existing protection order under State law governing the respondent. - (4) An identification of any pending lawsuits, complaints, petitions, or other actions between the petitioner and the respondent.